 Here are some frightening statistics on texting & driving:

-- An accident under any circumstance is heightened by 23 times if texting is involved.
+- The likelihood of an accident under any circumstances is increased by 23 times if texting is involved.

 - Car accidents are the number one killer of teens in the US each year.